corlmurphey/clmurphey.github.io/index.md

 layout: home
 ---

+## About
 I am an incoming PhD Student in Computer Science at the University of Colorado - Boulder.
-I am co-advised by [Liz Bradley](https://home.cs.colorado.edu/~lizb/) and [Jed Brown](https://jedbrown.org/).
+My advisors are [Liz Bradley](https://home.cs.colorado.edu/~lizb/) and [Jed Brown](https://jedbrown.org/).

-In a semi-recent past life, I was a Stanford-trained mechanical engineer and registered U.S. patent agent.
+In a semi-recent past life, I worked as a mechanical engineer and registered U.S. patent agent.
+Specializing in thermodynamics, fluid dynamics, and manufacturing, I wrote and prosecuted over 100 patent applications on a broad range of hardware and software technologies including manufacturing systems, medical devices, and consumer electronics.
+Some of my other projects include numerous computational models simulating biomechanical growth and remodeling, cardiac electrical pacing, combustion engines, and cogeneration plants.

 In my free time, I am an active church musician, recovering competitive swimmer, amateur bike builder, and proud Golden Retriever parent.